Nihil96/ngrok-tunnel/README.md

    - Log in to your ngrok account
    - Go to "Your Authtoken" section in the dashboard
    - Copy your authtoken (it looks like: `2oYwCZSnJolh4qOL5XoWbzLjjRr_...`)
+3. Ensure that you have Node.js installed on your machine.

 ## Installation